cultuurnet/apidocs/projects/uitpas/docs/legacy-xml-api.md

 Note that the XML-API will be phased out by **18th of December 2024**.

-**If you still use the XML-API, we advice you to switch to the UiTPAS JSON API 4.0 as soon as possible.** If you have any questions regarding the switch to the new API, you can [contact us via this form](https://forms.gle/CDdJfmeuNocYPSRc9).
+**If you still use the XML-API, we strongly advise you to switch to the UiTPAS JSON API 4.0 as soon as possible.** If you have any questions regarding the switch to the new API, you can [contact us via this form](https://forms.gle/CDdJfmeuNocYPSRc9).